CMCRI's NEW WEEKEND 40-hour MEDIATION TRAINING - NOV. 5-6 & 11-13 | REGISTER NOW

 A landlord/tenant mediation success story

 After an extended mediation session, the parties identified many solutions for jointly resolving the problem, one of which included putting in a request that the complex management allow the smaller of the two families to move to an apartment anticipated to be vacant within a month.
-The family members also discussed expectations and conduct when they crossed paths both within and outside the complex.
+The family members also discussed expectations and conduct when they crossed paths within and outside the complex.
 The session concluded with the parties all shaking hands, the tension visibly gone from the group.